mion/static-http/README.md

     $ static-http `pwd`
     > [*] Static server running on port 3600, serving files from: path-to/my-awesome-folder

-Now that you've got a static HTTP server running on port 3600, point your browser at `http://localhost:3600/awesome.html` and voilà!
+Now that you've got a static HTTP server running on port 3600 (default), point your browser at `http://localhost:3600/awesome.html` and voilà!

 ### Choose another port